MENU

 Instead of using the regular draw function to update your charts you can also use the RGraph effects.
 This allows you to create animated, adjustable Gauges and meters.

-Note: If you use this method that the Gauge will not be reading the desired value until the end of the animation.
+Note: If you use this method then the Gauge will not be reading the desired value until the end of the animation.
 Therefore it is necessary to use the callback function to update the form input element.

 <script>